Rainbow-Dreamer/musicpy_docs/docs/Data Structures of musicpy.md

       interval=None,
       rootpitch=4,
       other_messages=[],
-      start_time=None)
+      start_time=None,
+      default_duration=1 / 4,
+      default_interval=0,
+      default_volume=100)
 ```

 - notes: a list of all the notes of the chord (or piece)

 - duration: The length of each note of the chord, the default value is None, or the length of the note itself if it is None, or the length of the note if it is an integer, a float or a list

-- interval: The interval between each two consecutive notes, in bars, as a list of note intervals (if initialized as an integer or a float, set all intervals to this integer or float) The default value is None, if the interval is not specified, all of the intervals of notes are 0 by default.
-  **Please note, the definition of the interval of notes here is the interval from the beginning of current note to the beginning of the next note.**
+- interval: The interval between each two consecutive notes, in bars, as a list of note intervals (if initialized as an integer or a float, set all intervals to this integer or float) The default value is None, if the interval is not specified, all of the intervals of notes are 0 by default. **Please note, the definition of the interval of notes here is the interval from the beginning of current note to the beginning of the next note.**

 - rootpitch: If the element of the note list is not a note type, but a string representing a note, it will be converted to a note type using the to_note function.
 If the note string does not have an octave, but only the name of the note, the rootpitch will be used as the octave of the note, with a default value of 4

 - start_time: The start time of the chord type in bars, you can understand it as the rest from the beginning to the beginning of the first note, the default value is 0

-  **Please note that when a chord type is placed as a track in the track list of a piece type, the `start_time` property is ignored and the start time of each track's chord type is based on the `start_times` list of the piece type, except when the chord type is merged (e.g. the piece type itself is merged into a chord type) or when the chord type is played separately from the track list, the `start_time` will still work.
-It is recommended that the `start_time` be set to 0 for all chord types placed as tracks in the piece type, to avoid possible conflicts between the start time of the chord type and the piece type.**
+- default_duration: the default duration for each note

+- default_interval: the default interval for each note

+- default_volume: the default volume for each note